dumbmatter/sas7bdat-js/README.md

         .then(rows => console.log(rows))
         .catch(err => console.log(err));

+There is also a convenience function `SAS7BDAT.toCsv` for converting to CSV, documentation coming soon...

 ## Options

 Pass an `options` object as the second parameter to `SAS7BDAT.createReadStream` or `SAS7BDAT.parse`: